nelsonferreira-data/nelsonferreira-data/README.md

 ###

-<h1 align="center">👋 Hi,  coders</h1>
+<h1 align="center">👋 Hi, guys</h1>

 ###

-<p align="center">Hi, I’m Nelson Ferreira, an aspiring data professional from Rio de Janeiro, Maricá, Brazil.<br>I am currently in the second semester of my college program in Analysis and Systems Development.<br>I am studying Data Analysis, focusing on Excel, Python, SQL, and Power BI.<br>I have been learning English since childhood and continue to improve my skills.<br>My goal is to become a skilled data professional and work on meaningful projects in the future.</p>
+<h3 align="center">👩‍💻  About Me</h3>

 ###

-<h3 align="center">🙋‍♂️ About Me</h3>
+<p align="left">Hi, I’m Nelson Ferreira, an aspiring data professional from Rio de Janeiro, Maricá, Brazil.<br>I am currently in the second semester of my college program in Analysis and Systems Development.<br>I am studying Data Analysis, focusing on Excel, Python, SQL, and Power BI.<br>I have been learning English since childhood and continue to improve my skills.<br>My goal is to become a skilled data professional and work on meaningful projects in the future.</p>

 ###